severalprojects/Mosaic_Knitting/README.md

 ## Future updates:

 change the default block size to build bigger blocks
-load multiple blocks into one pattern, to build more complex/varied tesselations.
+load multiple blocks into one pattern, to build more complex/varied tesselations. generate a printable file (PDF) of pattern.

 ## Libraries required:
 tkinter - basic python UI library